 Looking for a Boise car accident lawyer?
 The car accident lawyers at Parke Gordon Law Firm in Boise have years of experience representing car crash clients and obtaining impressive results for them quickly.
-The auto accident attorneys at the law office of Parke Gordon Law Firm understand what it takes to get their clients the compensation deserved.
-Let us handle your auto accident case.
-We will fight to get you the compensation you deserve.
+The auto accident attorneys at the law office of Parke Gordon Law Firm in Boise understand what it takes to get their clients the compensation deserved.
+Let us handle your car accident case.
+We will fight to get you the compensation you deserve including lost wages.
 In addition, you pay nothing until your case is settled.
 Call an experienced car accident attorney at our Boise law office today for a free consultation.
 This is your opportunity to discuss your car accident case with an experienced and knowledgeable personal injury attorney.
 Call (208) 322-7274 now.

 Tips for What to Do After a Car Accident

 Call 911 immediately after a car accident so that a law enforcement officer investigates the accident and documents that the other driver was negligent.
 The police officer will take statements and usually issues a traffic citation to the driver responsible for causing the accident.
 Without the police officer’s report, the other driver might lie and make it difficult to obtain a settlement.

 If the police officer wrongly finds you at fault, our auto attorneys can still help.
 The car accident attorneys at Parke Gordon Law Firm have helped numerous clients fight tickets and obtain settlements when an investigating officer makes a mistake as to who was at fault for causing the car accident.